Sentence spacing in digital media: Word processors and text input programs

 The typesetting software TeX treats horizontal runs of whitespace as a single space, but uses a heuristic to recognize sentence endings—typesetting the spaces after them slightly wider than a normal space.
 This is the default for TeX, although the "\frenchspacing" TeX macro will disable this feature in favor of using the same amount of space between sentences as it does between words.

 Computer word processors will allow the user to input as many spaces as desired.
 Although the default setting for many applications' grammar-checkers (e.g., Microsoft Word) is single sentence spacing, they can be adjusted to recognize double sentence spacing as correct also.
 A program called PerfectIt is an "MS Word add-in that helps professionals to proofread faster".
 The producer states that a feature was added to the most recent version of their program (as of August 2009), "to convert two spaces at the end of a sentence into one", but they have "never had any requests to convert one space into two".

-Some computer text editors, such as Emacs and vi, originally relied on double-spacing to recognize sentence boundaries.
+Some plaintext editors, such as Emacs and vi, originally relied on double-spacing to recognize sentence boundaries.
 By default, Emacs will not break a line at a single space preceded by a period, but this behavior is configurable (with the option sentence-end-double-space).
+More than one space will be preserved, but no additional space will be added automatically if it lacks.
 There are also functions to move the cursor forward or backward to the next double-space in the text.
 In Vim the joinspaces setting indicates whether extra spaces are inserted when joining lines together, and the J flag in cpoptions indicates whether a sentence must be followed by two spaces.
 The GNU coding standards recommend using two spaces when coding comments.
+This also applies to software documentation in the GNU project.
 The optional Emacs mode LaTeX provides a toggling option French-LaTeX-mode which, if set to French, creates single sentence spacing after terminal punctuation.

 Web browsers

 Web browsers follow the HTML display specification and for programmers' convenience ignore runs of white space when displaying them.
 This convention originally comes from the underlying SGML standard, which collapses multiple spaces because of the clear division between content and layout information.
-In order to force a web browser to display multiple spaces, a special character sequence must be used (such as "&ensp;&thinsp;" for an en-space followed by a thin space, "&emsp;" for an em-space, or "&nbsp; " for two successive full spaces).
+In order to force a web browser to display multiple spaces, a special character sequence must be used (such as "&ensp;&thinsp;" for an en-space followed by a thin space, "&emsp;" for an em-space, or "&nbsp;&nbsp;" for two successive full spaces).
 However, using a non-breaking space can lead to uneven justified text and additional unwanted spaces or line breaks in the text in certain programs.
 Alternatively, sentence spacing can be controlled in HTML by separating every sentence into a separate element (e.g., a span), and using CSS to finely control sentence spacing.
 This is seldom done in practice.